Matej Oresic

 - Environment International

-(A1 Refereed original research article in a scientific journal) - Cord-Blood Lipidome in Progression to Islet Autoimmunity and Type 1 Diabetes (2019)
+(A1 Refereed original research article in a scientific journal) - The gut microbiota contributes to the pathogenesis of anorexia nervosa in humans and mice (2023)

 (A1 Refereed original research article in a scientific journal)